michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

+= 2.4.2 =
+- Fixed a bug that template names were not listed properly in the rule listing table in one of the plugin setting pages.

 = 2.4.1 - 12/06/2014 =
 - Fixed the PHP Warning: `strlen() expects parameter 1 to be string...` occured in the `fetchTweets()` function introduced in v2.4.0.